colinbut/monolith-enterprise-application/README.md

 # Enterprise Application : Snowman

+This project aims to provide a skeleton example of a common traditional (perhaps now viewed as legacy) enterprise like application.

 Snowman is an fictional enterprise scale/ready employee management system (EMS).
 This project uses Snowman to demonstrate the characteristics of a stereotypical backend enterprise application.

-This online web shop exposes its functionality via REST (-like) endpoints.
+Snowman exposes its functionality via REST (-like) endpoints.
 Essentially this is a backend web service.

 #### Database Migration